 Time is not your friend.
 If your client suffers a breach, move fast to respond with your investigation, forensics, and notifications.
 Companies that delay will pay more, particularly for fines, litigation, and settlements.
 As you know, some regulatory reporting “triggers” are time-sensitive, and the clock typically starts ticking once you are reasonably aware of a breach.

 Time for a CSO?
 Data indicates companies with a dedicated Chief Security Officer tend to pay less for breach response costs.
 Why?
 Those firms are more likely to have good controls in place.
 Your firm doesn’t have to be large to warrant a CSO.
 Smaller firms with limited resources can contract with a CSO on a part-time basis.
-Have this conversation internally before an event occurs.

 Do an assessment!
 Identify and inventory your company’s most valuable data.
 Consider selecting an outside partner to do a full IT Security Assessment.
 Remember, the assessment should address not only your information security hardware and software, but also those components of a security plan that focus on people, processes, and policies.
 An assessment is a lot cheaper than a breach.
 Do it.